 The Leadership Team along with the Quality Systems Risk Auditor are responsible for the monitoring of the Eduactional Organisations Management System (EOMS) effectiveness through audit and process review.

-All opportunities for improvement are monitored and analysed to ascertain ongoing continual improvement and customer satisfaction.
+All opportunities for improvement and planned changes are monitored and analysed to ascertain ongoing continual improvement and customer satisfaction.
 Any service problems or improvement suggestions can be received by any member of staff.
 A record of correspondence related to opportunities for improvement is maintained within the “Quality” Improvements Register.

 Improvement suggestions can also be documented by any member of staff and logged within the e- Quip tracker program.
 Improvement actions are also reviewed and documented as an output of ACI Global’s Business Review.